 The student couple scholarship is awarded to one member of the student couple when both are registered as full-time students.
 A 50% tuition discount is given to the lesser or the two student’s tuition for the specific semester.
 Both students must maintain a GPA of 2.0/2.5 or higher.
 If the GPA falls below 2.0/2.5, the scholarship will be rescinded.

-WMU awards pastors or wives of pastors a scholarship of 25% off of total tuition.
-Children of pastors also receive 25% off of total tuition.
+WMU awards pastors or wives of pastors a scholarship of 20% off of total tuition.
+Children of pastors under 25 years old also receive 20% off of total tuition.

 The amount, duration and guidelines of each scholarship are determined by the sponsor.